choi-jack/class-metadata/README.md

 2. Import the `reflect-metadata` package into your application entry point.

     - It should be imported only once in the entire application, and before other packages.
-    - If you distribute a module as a package, you must not import it and install it as a development dependency.
+    - If you distribute a module as a package, it must not be imported and must be installed as a development dependency.

     ```typescript
     import 'reflect-metadata';